kbsant/reagentsvg/README.md

 # Attribution

 The initial project was generated using a template: <https://github.com/reagent-project/reagent-template>

-SVG samples are original works.
-Thanks to <https://developer.mozilla.org> for the SVG documentation.
+Referred to <https://developer.mozilla.org> for the SVG documentation.

+The following are original works, covered by the license below:
+* cljc/reagentsvg/graph.cljc
+* cjls/reagentsvg/core.cljs
+* sample-*.svg

 # License

-MIT license, same as the above template.
+MIT license.